thorian93/ansible-role-nextcloud/README.md

 ## Known issues

 - Installation on Debian works generally but automatic setup of Nextcloud is currently not possible.
-You need to do this manually as of now.
+You need to do this manually as of now and run the role again afterwards for post installation management tasks.
+The role will fail on first run, this is expected.

 ## Requirements